lunatic-solutions/lunatic/README.md

 ### Compatibility

 We intend to eventually make Lunatic completely compatible with [WASI][10].
-Ideally you could just take existing code, compile it to WebAssembly and run on top of Lunatic.
-Giving the best developer experience possible.
+Ideally you could just take existing code, compile it to WebAssembly and run on top of Lunatic; creating the best developer experience possible.
+We're not quite there yet.

 ### License